COOL-LAMPS. VII. Quantifying Strong-lens Scaling Relations with 177 Cluster-scale Strong Gravitational Lenses in DECaLS: Methodology

 \subsection{Einstein Radius}

-We defined the Einstein radius for each system as the radius of a circle centered on the BCG \citep{2020ApJ...902...44R} which minimizes the total angular separation between each of the three most readily identifiable bright ``clumps” in the tangentially lensed arcs and the perimeter of said circle.
+We defined the Einstein radius for each system as the radius of a circle centered on the BCG \citep{2020ApJ...902...44R} that minimizes the total angular separation between each of the three most readily identifiable bright ``clumps” in the tangentially lensed arcs and the perimeter of said circle.
 Henceforth, we refer to this circular aperture centered on the BCG with radius equal to the Einstein radius as the ``Einstein aperture".
-Four points (the BCG center and three points along each arc) physically constrain the Einstein aperture, and we obtained them by tagging the point of peak surface brightness for the BCG and similar peaks in surface brightness in the clumps of each tangentially lensed arc respectively.
+Four points (the BCG center and three points along each arc) physically constrain the Einstein aperture, and we obtained them by tagging the point of peak surface brightness for the BCG and similar peaks in surface brightness in the clumps of each tangentially lensed arc, respectively.
 If three distinct peaks were unable to be found along the tangential arcs, the main arc was simply traced.
-We bootstrapped the three tangential-arc positional constraints 1000 times, and we adopted the mean and standard deviation from the resulting distribution of Einstein radii as the Einstein radius and its error respectively for each system.
-A descriptive visualization sampling the range of Einstein radii and lens redshifts considered in this work is shown in Figure \ref{lens_collage}.
+Each tangential-arc point was assigned a Gaussian uncertainty in both spatial axes with $\mu$ equal to its location and $\sigma = 0.5^{\prime\prime}$ which roughly corresponds to the width of an average arc.
+We bootstrapped the three tangential-arc points 1000 times, with each sampling drawn from the 2D Gaussian distribution for each point.
+We adopted the mean and standard deviation from the resulting distribution of Einstein radii as the Einstein radius and its error, respectively, for each system.
+By fitting to the cumulative distribution function (CDF) of the Einstein radii for all 177 systems in this work, we find that they are distributed log normally with $\mu=0.71\pm0.07$ and $\sigma=0.31\pm0.04$.
+We also parameterize an incompleteness roll-off to low values with a one-sided Gaussian centered at $0.49\pm0.16$ with $\sigma=0.14\pm0.07$ which indicates that our sample is incomplete starting at $3.09^{\prime\prime}\,^{+1.37}_{-0.99}$ and 50\% incomplete by $2.11^{\prime\prime}\,^{+1.08}_{-0.74}$.
+Physical motivations for this incompleteness are further discussed in Section \ref{photo_err}. \cite{2012MNRAS.423.2308Z} simulated the ``universal'' distribution of Einstein radii for a sample of 10,000 Sloan Digital Sky Survey (SDSS) clusters and found that this distribution is log normal with $\mu=0.73^{+0.02}_{-0.03}$ and $\sigma=0.316^{+0.004}_{-0.002}$.
+As shown in Figure \ref{einstein_zitrin}, we find good agreement between the distribution of Einstein radii in this work and that of \cite{2012MNRAS.423.2308Z}---indicating that our methodology is a good proxy for the true underlying Einstein radius for our sample of galaxy clusters.